New Zealand nationality law: Colonial-era policy

 New Zealand became a part of the British Empire in 1840 after the signing of the Treaty of Waitangi.
 Accordingly, British nationality law applied to the colony.
-All New Zealanders were British subjects, including the indigenous Māori, who were extended all rights as British subjects under the terms of the treaty.
+Anyone born in New Zealand was a British subject, including indigenous Māori, who were extended all rights as British subjects under the terms of the treaty.

 Any person born in New Zealand, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.
-Foreign nationals who were not British subjects had limited property rights and could not own land.
+Foreign nationals had limited property rights and could not own land.
 French and German immigrants successfully lobbied the government for the ability to naturalise in 1844.
-Individuals intending to become British subjects needed to request for their names to be included in annual naturalisation ordinances or Acts passed by the governor or General Assembly that regularly granted foreigners subject status.
+Individuals intending to become British subjects needed to request that their names be included in annual naturalisation ordinances or acts passed by the governor or General Assembly that regularly granted foreigners subject status.

 British nationality law during this time was uncodified and did not have a standard set of regulations, relying instead on past precedent and common law.
 Until the mid-19th century, it was unclear whether rules for naturalisation in the United Kingdom were applicable elsewhere in the British Empire.
-Each colony had wide discretion in developing their own procedures and requirements for naturalisation up to that point.
-In 1847, the Imperial Parliament formalised a clear distinction between subjects who naturalised in the UK and those who did so in other territories.
-Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the empire.
+Each colony had wide discretion in developing its own procedures and requirements for naturalisation up to that point.
+In 1847, the Imperial Parliament formalised a distinction between subjects who naturalised in the UK and those who did so in other territories.
+Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
 Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in New Zealand was a British subject there, but not in England or New South Wales.
-When travelling outside of the empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.
+When travelling outside the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.

 Naturalisation continued to be processed through annual personalised legislation until 1866, when the process was streamlined.
 Individuals living in or intending to reside in New Zealand who met a good character requirement and were able to pay a £1 fee could apply for naturalisation with the Colonial Secretary's Office.
-There was no minimum residence requirement and applicants simply needed approval from the governor.
-British subjects who had already been naturalised in the United Kingdom or other parts of the empire (except for its colonies in Asia) could apply to be naturalised again in New Zealand without swearing an oath of allegiance if they had previously taken one; they already would have owed allegiance to the Sovereign.
+There was no minimum residence requirement, and applicants needed only the governor's approval.
+British subjects who had already been naturalised in the United Kingdom or other parts of the Empire (except for its colonies in Asia) could apply to be naturalised again in New Zealand without swearing an oath of allegiance if they had previously taken one, since they already owed allegiance to the Sovereign.
 Foreign women who married British subjects were considered to have automatically naturalised under the new regulations.
 New Zealand was the first self-governing nation to grant the right to vote to women; British subject women participated in their first elections in 1893.